HenrikJoreteg/clientconfig/README.md

 ## How do I use it?

-On the serverside when serving up your reqeust set a cookie containing the values you'd like to pass to the client in JSON.
+On the server-side when serving up your request set a cookie containing the values you'd like to pass to the client in JSON.

 If you're using node.js, express and `getconfig` it'd work like this: